Research and Collaboration Continue to be Critical Focus Areas for RER

 This study adds to a growing list of collaborations with researchers from different parts of the world.
 Since 2016, RER has hosted research teams from ten universities in eight countries, including UK, Germany, Sweden, Canada, Singapore and the U.S.

-Active collaboration with a range of stakeholders also nremains critical.
+Active collaboration with a range of stakeholders also remains critical.
 Last year, RER entered into a collaboration with the Borneo Orangutan Survival Foundation (BOSF) and the Indonesian Orangutan Habitat Restoration (RHOI).
 This partnership is aligned with the Indonesian government’s goals in promoting forest protection and supporting the conservation of endangered species like orangutans.

-APRIL-WCS Strategy to Prevent Illegal Wildlife Trade.
+In 2023, the RER team also collaborated with the Wildlife Conservation Society (WCS) to initiate the APRIL-WCS Strategy to Prevent Illegal Wildlife Trade.
 This focuses on providing RER and APRIL field teams with the latest technology and training to mitigate the risks of illegal wildlife activities within the APRIL landscape.

 Engagement with local communities around the RER landscapes continues to be a priority.
 In 2023, a five-year partnership was agreed between RER and the Segamai community, located close to one of the RER concession areas.
 The aim is to assist in protecting and managing the village forest while providing support to improve residents’ livelihoods.
 Activities under this partnership include training in forest protection and wildlife identification, and capacity building in forest management.